 2. Developing a long-term vision for success

 Achieving success requires working on important problems.

-According to Hamming, direct observation and direct questioning of people shows that most scientists spend most of their time working on problems they believe are not important nor are likely to lead to anything important.
+According to Hamming, direct observation and direct questioning of people show that most scientists spend most of their time working on problems they believe are not important nor are likely to lead to anything important.
 “If what you are working on is not important and not likely to lead to important things, then why are you working on it?”
 Hamming recalls changing the career track of a fellow chemist by asking him this simple question during a daily lunch gathering.

 The importance of a problem is in its solvability.

 An important problem is one that can be approached and attacked, not necessarily a problem with the greatest inherent consequences.
 There are many problems whose solutions can have real implications for humanity, such as time travel.
 However, according to Hamming, so long as there is no way of approaching them, they are not considered important.
 Sometimes problems that are not considered important will become important in the future.
 The art of success is to identify and approach these problems in advance.
 Great people often have multiple problems in mind that they consider of great importance.
 Once they find a clue to solve one, they drop other ideas to work on it immediately.